Ovarian cancer: Recurrence rates

 Ovarian cancer frequently recurs after treatment.
-Overall, in a 5-year period, 20% of stage I and II cancers recur.
+Overall, in 5 years, 20% of stage I and II cancers recur.
 Most recurrences are in the abdomen.
 If a recurrence occurs in advanced disease, it typically occurs within 18 months of initial treatment (18 months progression-free survival).
-Recurrences can be treated, but the disease-free interval tends to shorten and chemoresistance increases with each recurrence.
+Recurrences can be treated, but the disease-free interval tends to shorten, and chemoresistance increases with each recurrence.
 When a dysgerminoma recurs, it is most likely to recur within a year of diagnosis, and other malignant germ cell tumors recur within 2 years 90% of the time.
 Germ cell tumors other than dysgerminomas have a poor prognosis when they relapse, with a 10% long-term survival rate.
 Low malignant potential tumors rarely relapse, even when fertility-sparing surgery is the treatment of choice.
 15% of LMP tumors relapse after unilateral surgery in the previously unaffected ovary, and they are typically easily treated with surgery.
 More advanced tumors may take up to 20 years to relapse, if they relapse at all, and are only treated with surgery unless the tumor has changed its histological characteristics or grown very quickly.
 In these cases, and when there is significant ascites, chemotherapy may also be used.
-Relapse is usually indicated by rising CA-125 levels and then progresses to symptomatic relapse within 2–6 months.
+Rising CA-125 levels often indicate relapse, which then progresses to symptomatic relapse within 2–6 months.
 Recurrent sex cord-stromal tumors are typically unresponsive to treatment but not aggressive.

 It is the most deadly gynecologic cancer.